Find an event

 South Padre Island Convention Center, 7355 Padre Blvd.

 SPI Market Days has been bringing buyers and sellers together for over 25 years.
-The market, one of the largest indoor markets in South Texas, is a way to show winter Texans appreciation for their loyalty for returning to the Texas coast year after year.
-Shop for jewelry, fragrances, clothing, collectibles, arts and crafts, treats, and home decor.
-There is live music and hourly door prizes.
+Shop for jewelry, fragrances, clothing, collectibles, arts and crafts, treats, and home décor.

 Lake Jackson